Omegon0/emg/journal.md

 Switching the project to Highway so I can get more funding.
-I can now get everything assembled in PCBA ideally (except the resistors because JLC genuinely doesn't have most of them) So I updated the BOM (wait hold up)
+I can now get everything assembled in PCBA ideally (except the resistors because JLC genuinely doesn't have most of them) So I updated the BOM (wait if you're reading this it means I'm doing it rn)

 **Total time spent: 20h**